InvadingOctopus/octopuskit/Documentation/Architecture.md

     > 💡 If your project crashes on startup, i.e. immediately returns to the home screen without showing anything, the classes in this folder are where you should look first.

-- `Entities`: Provides classes to quickly construct entities for common tasks, such as UI buttons, from groups of standard components.
+- `Entities`: Provides classes to quickly construct entities for common tasks, such as sprite-based buttons, from groups of standard components.

 - `Miscellaneous`: General types used by various components, such as compass directions.